-• Please note that on February 11, 2014, the Ninth Interim Report of the Receiver was filed with the Court for the period ending June 1, 2015 and may be viewed at the link below or under the link above titled Reports/Updates/Correspondence.
+• Please note that on June 5, 2015, the Tenth Interim Report of the Receiver was filed with the Court for the period ending June 1, 2015 and may be viewed at the link below or under the link above titled Reports/Updates/Correspondence.

 • Gregory N. McKnight Sentenced to More Than Fifteen Years in Prison: On August 6, 2013, Gregory McKnight was sentenced to 188 months in federal prison by United States District Judge Mark Goldsmith.
 This was the maximum sentence under the guideline range in Mr. McKnight’s plea agreement to the offense of wire fraud.
 Mr. McKnight was taken into custody immediately.
 After serving his term in federal prison, he will be under supervised release for three years and required to make monthly installment payments for restitution.
 Judge Goldsmith ordered Mr. McKnight to make restitution in the amount of $48,969,560.00 less any amounts recovered by the Receiver.
 Judge Goldsmith stated that he gave Mr. McKnight the maximum sentence due to the magnitude of the total loss and the numerous victims.